Bl4ckCyb3rEnigm4/Sharecode-fixer-and-generator/README.md

 Just start it, it's portable, no need to install it.
 I provided also the source code, in the case you'll use the code, you'll have to credit me.
-When started the tool it will generate a sharecode for every copied url or the direct link from every sharecode copied and it'll alert you using a notification.
+When started the tool it will generate a sharecode for every copied url or the direct link for every sharecode copied and it'll alert you using a notification.
 When you don't want to use the tool, just close it from the tray icon, by clicking on it with the right button and selection "close".
 ---------------------------------------------------------------------------